bootchk/GimpFu-v3/readme.md

+GimpFu v3

-GimpFu (the simplified Gimp plugin API for Python)  for Gimp 3 and Python3.
+The simplified Gimp plugin API, for Gimp 3 and Python3.

-Note: *The planned Gimp 3 still supports Python plugins, but using GObject Introspection.
-Gimp 3 does not plan to support GimpFu style plugins without this unofficial repository.
+Disclaimer: *Not supported by gimp.org.
+The planned Gimp 3 still supports Python plugins, but using GObject Introspection.
+Gimp 3 will not support GimpFu style plugins without this unofficial repository.
-If you need the certainty that a new plugin will work in Gimp 3, you should use the official machinery.*
+When writing a new plugin, to be certain it will work in Gimp 3, you should use the official machinery and not GimpFu v3.*

 *GimpFu is NOT a plugin, only a Python module that other Python scripts use to make them behave as plugins.*

+# Why it is interesting to work on

+This is a sales pitch to get developers interested in contributing.

+As programming, developing GimpFu v3 is very stimulating.
+It uses the metaobject protocol of Python
+(e.g. special method __getattr__ etc.).
+It is metaprogramming, generating Python code from the user's code and eval'ing it.

+From the user's point of view, GimpFu remains valuable as a simplified way to program plugins, There are thousands of plugins in the GimpFu language, and hundreds of casual and not-so casual programmers who know the language.

+From a historical point of view, you are standing on the shoulders of giants.
+Read GimpFu 2 documents and code to know who I am talking about.
+They designed the GIMP plugin architecture and the GimpFu language, which remain good.
+It is only the tremendous work they did to static bind Python 2 to GIMP that is being discarded by GIMP 3 (rightfully so.)
+And many features of PyGimp and GimpFu v2 are migrated to GIMP v3 itself.
+But GimpFu the language could remain relevant.
+It lowers the barrier for entry to programming GIMP plugins.

 # Status